Learn about the court archives

 Table of Contents

-The Suffolk Files contain the earliest file papers of the Massachusetts Bay Colony, including the Supreme Judicial Court and its predecessors, the Court of Assistants, and the Superior Court of Judicature (1692-1799).
-There are also records of the county courts and the Court of Common Pleas and General Sessions of the Peace.
-The records contain cases not just from Suffolk County, but from other parts of Massachusetts and parts of Maine and New Hampshire.
-This was because of the circuit nature of the Superior Court and the fact that most of the action brought before the upper courts of judicature had been appealed from lower courts throughout the region.
-Extensive indices of every person, place, and subject, as well as date and calendar indices, were prepared.
-Microfilm of the Suffolk Files and indices are available in the Massachusetts Archives Reading Room.
+The Suffolk Files contain the earliest judicial file papers of the Massachusetts Bay Colony, including the Supreme Judicial Court and its predecessors, the Court of Assistants and the Superior Court of Judicature.
+Also included are records of county courts, the Court of Common Pleas and the Court of General Sessions of the Peace.
+The Suffolk Files collection includes cases not just from Suffolk County, but from other parts of Massachusetts and parts of Maine and New Hampshire as well.
+This was because of the circuit nature of the Superior Court of Judicature, and the fact that most of the cases brought before the upper courts of judicature had been appealed from lower courts throughout the region.
+Extensive indexes of every person, place, and subject, as well as date and calendar indexes are available.
+Microfilm of the Suffolk Files and indexes are available in the Massachusetts Archives Reading Room.
 FamilySearch provides online access to digital images of the microfilm.
-The originals are in the Judicial Archives.
+The original Suffolk Files volumes are stored in the Judicial Archives.

 Help Us Improve Mass.gov with your feedback